manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 >Adopt recognized coding standards (e.g., CamelCase).

 >The application should use object serialization to ensure data persistence between two runs of the application

+>The system should not fail more than 5 days in one year.
+Whenever the system fails, there should be no data loss.

 ### Interface Constraints

 _Specifies or constraints the features inherent to the interaction of the